Karplus-Lab-OSU/ensemblator/readme.rst

 A dendrogram depicting the results from the agglomerative hierarchical clustering, with models labelled by ID, and cluster identity labelled by color.

-Silhouette-like Metric Results
+Discrimination Index Results
 ------------------------------

 .. image:: screenshots/silhouette_example.png

-A graph showing a silhouette-score-like metric calculated for the ensembles.
+A graph showing the Discrimination Index calculated for the ensembles.
 Where this value is closer to 1, the two ensembles are significantly different.
 Where this value is close to zero, the two ensembles are insignificantly different.
 In between, highlighted by a transparent grey box, it is more difficult to draw conclusions about whether the ensembles are significantly different or not.
-The mean silhouette score (shown in red) is the mean of both the Global and Local silhouette scores, and usually is the most useful metric for identifying regions of interest between two ensembles.
+The mean Discrimination Index (shown in red) is the mean of both the Global and Local Discrimination scores, and usually is the most useful metric for identifying regions of interest between two ensembles.

 The Final Overlays
 ------------------